Why Hiring Too Early Costs $48K: The First Hire Mistake That Destroys 9 Months of Progress

 Week 3: Quality Standards

-Define “good” for each process.
-“Good onboarding = 7 steps done within 48 hours, client confirms understanding, zero confusion.”
+Define “good” for each process in concrete terms.
+For example: “Good onboarding means all 7 steps are completed within 48 hours, the client confirms they understand everything, and there is zero confusion.”

 Time: 2-3 hours